Teeth grinding (bruxism)

 Why is teeth grinding harmful?

 In some cases, chronic teeth grinding can result in a fracturing, loosening or even loss of teeth.
 The chronic grinding may wear teeth down to stumps.
 When these events happen, bridges, crowns, root canals, implants, partial dentures and even complete dentures may be needed.

-Not only can severe grinding damage teeth and result in tooth loss, it can also affect your jaw and jaw joints, result in hearing loss, cause or worsen jaw joint (temporo-mandibular joint) disease, and even change the appearance of your face.
+Not only can severe grinding damage teeth and result in tooth loss, it can also affect your jaw and jaw joints, result in earache, cause or worsen jaw joint (temporo-mandibular joint) disease, and even change the appearance of your face.

 What can I do to stop grinding my teeth?